latex3/babel/README.md

       * Spaces allowed as separators in layout=.
       * A high-level interface to enable and disable transforms (lua).
       * Font-dependent transforms (lua).
+      * Fixes:
+        - \babelprehyphenation was not applied with 'onchar'.

 3.84  2022-12-26
       * Automatic selection of encodings with \babelprovide and pdftex.